 A tooth bridge can replace one or more teeth in a row.
 If you are missing several teeth, you may need a partial or full denture.
 A typical bridge uses natural teeth to hold 1 or 2 false ones in place.
 Candidates should have two healthy teeth that can support the bridge.

 The supporting teeth will each have a ceramic crown placed.
 The crowns will be attached to one or two fake ceramic teeth in between.
-In order to have a crown placed, part of your tooth’s outer layer will need to be shaved off.
+To have a crown placed, part of your tooth’s outer layer will need to be shaved off.
 This gentle process is done using simple novacaine.

 Implants used to support a fake ceramic teeth